What are the day to day operations of this route?

 What else should I know?

 Arnold’s Bread delivers many well known name brand quality products, and has been GROWING with its aggressive marketing efforts!
-Arnold & Bimbo Bread routes are currently the highest demanded distributorships… As an added incentive Bimbo Bakery gives a $200 monthly pay allowance for wearing their shirts and displaying the company logo’s (this is an additional $2400 per year not figured into the above gross).
+Arnold & Bimbo Bread routes are currently the highest demanded distributorships… As an added incentive Bimbo Bakery gives a monthly pay allowance for wearing their shirts and displaying the company logo’s.
 Don’t hesitate on this one!
 Large territory, new reliable vehicle, and higher than normal route sales average makes this business a steal!
 Half of our bread route listings sell before they are listed, this will be under contract within 2 weeks!
 Financing available, truck included.
 Hurry this won’t last long!
 Priced to sell at $179,000!
 Motivated Seller, bring all reasonable offers!
 Contact Us About This Route Here!

 How can I learn more about these type of routes?

 In order to provide New Buyers with as much information as possible we have put together a quick overview of the industry.
 Learn More About Arnold & Bimbo Bread Routes Here!
-For additional consulting services with one of our route specialists Contact Us Here!
+For additional Consulting Services with one of our route specialists Request A Consultation Here